Games Graham 3000 wins

-Current top earner California Chrome
+Current top earner Arrogate

 Here are the top 10 money earning Thoroughbreds of all time as compiled by the North American official statistics collector Equibase.
 These are gross earnings and do not take inflation into account.
 Under Equibase's rules, only one start in North America makes a horse eligible for this list.

 Arrogate tops the list, and he amassed his total earnings of $17,422,600 in only 11 lifetime starts, topping the list after only 8 starts!
 Until that point, he had only lost once in his career, finishing 3rd in his first race in April 2016.
 His first stakes race was his 5th lifetime start, winning the 2016 Travers at Saratoga.
 He won the 2016 Breeders' Cup Classic and was named Champion 3-year-old of 2016 despite not running in any of the Triple Crown races.
 In 2017 he debuted winning the inaugural Pegasus World Cup then shipped to Dubai to dominate the field in the Dubai World Cup.
 He stayed in training, but never won again afterwards, finishing 4th in the San Diego Handicap (G1), 2nd in the Pacific Classic (G1), and 5th in the Breeders' Cup Classic (G1) to close out his career.
 He will stand at stud at Juddmonte Farms starting in 2018 for a $75,000 stud fee.